 Dielines are used to outline the final product before moving forward with the cutting.

-Die cutting has its origins in letterpress printing and it evolved to become a more specific manufacturing process.
+Die-cutting has its origins in letterpress printing, and it evolved to become a more specific manufacturing process.
 In letterpress printing, a printing plate is used whereas in most die cutters, a high wood mounted steel cutter is used as a die.
-The shape is designed according to user specifications.
+The shape is designed according to the users’ specifications.

-In order to create a die cutter, die cut blades need to be mounted on a strong material and designed into a pre-determined form.
-Understanding and visualizing the kind of die cutter is important before you create it.
+To create a die cutter, die cut blades need to be mounted on a sturdy material and designed into a pre-determined form.
+Understanding and visualizing the kind of die cutter is essential before you create it.